ctrautma/RHEL_NIC_QUALIFICATION/README.md

 ## Setting up for Ansible script execution

+First make sure both the Trex server and the DUT have their Red Hat subscriptions setup with your credentials to be able to pull the repos correctly.

 The Ansible scripts are located in ansible folder of this github project.
 Each of the PVP setups below can be automated using the Ansible scripts so the manual steps can be ignored.
 To properly run the Ansible scripts the configuration files must be completed.